 In lieu of flowers, charitable contributions may be made in honor of Karen to the Make-a-Wish Foundation or a charity of your choice.
-Our family is forever grateful for the love, prayers and support shown to us during this time.To plant a tree in memory of Karen Westerman Saunders, please visit Tribute Store
+Our family is forever grateful for the love, prayers and support shown to us during this time.To send flowers to the family or plant a tree in memory of Karen Westerman Saunders, please visit Tribute Store

 1968 - 2021

 Austin-Peel & Son Funeral Home